Quantifying intrinsic causal contributions via structure preserving interventions: SOME PROPERTIES OF ICC

-ICC may differ for different FCMs (with the same DAG) describing the same joint distribution.
-As an example, lets take a look at $X\rightarrow Y$ with binary variables $X,Y$.
+ICC may differ for different SCMs (with the same DAG) describing the same interventional probabilities for interventions $do(X_i=x_i)$ (rung 3 versus rung 2 causal statements).
+As an example, let us take a look at $X\rightarrow Y$ with binary variables $X,Y$.
 First consider the structural equations

-where $\oplus$ denotes the XOR operator\footnote{This discrepancy in the ICC could occur with a different pair of FCMs which although correspond to the same DAG, they entail different distributions.
-The fact that the XOR model here happens to coincide with an unfaithful distribution, does not mean that the violation of faithfulness is responsible for the discrepancy in ICC across different FCMs.} and $N_X,N_Y$ are binary noise variables with $N_Y$ being unbiased, such that $X$ and $Y$ are independent despite their causal relation.
-Using entropy, we then get